brennancallahan/dd_csv_parse/README.md

-# dd_csv
+# dd_csv_parse README

 This program is intended to parse a provided csv file and programmatically return its contents in the form of mock web calls.

-In order to run the program and view the resulting content, clone the repository.
+In order to run the program and view the resulting content, clone/download the repository.
 In your terminal, navigate to the cloned repo, and run the following:
 ```ruby code.rb```

 The terminal will display the resulting mock web calls.